github15k

 For businesses whose requirements go beyond what any open-source eCommerce community edition can cover, Spree Enterprise Edition adds purpose-built modules that would otherwise require months of custom development:

 Multi-vendor marketplace.
-Full vendor management with automated vendor onboarding, marketplace vendor dashboards, automated integrations with Shopify and WooCommerce for catalog sync, and per-vendor reporting.
+Full vendor management with self-service onboarding, vendor dashboards, automated integrations with Shopify and WooCommerce for catalog sync, and per-vendor reporting.
 Build your own marketplace where third-party sellers list and fulfill their own products.
 See the full list of marketplace capabilities.

 Multi-brand enterprise.
 Run several independent storefronts representing distinct brands, regions, or divisions on shared infrastructure.
 Each brand gets full autonomy while the parent organization maintains operational efficiency and consistency.